 Save For Retirement and Cash Goals

-Your current salaries allow you to save $1,500 per month, which means you can continue your current 401k allotments, fully fund your IRA, and stick the remainder in your cash savings.
+Your current salaries allow you to save $1,500 per month, so you can continue your current 401k allotments, fully fund your IRA, and stick the remainder in your cash savings.

 It’s OK For Your Goals and Situation to Change

-If you ever need to increase your cash savings, you can decrease your 401k or IRA contributions, then direct the remaining amount toward cash savings.
+If you ever need to increase your cash savings, you can decrease your 401k or IRA contributions and then direct the remaining amount toward cash savings.

 Or you can contribute in any combination in between.
 Do whichever arrangement makes the most sense for your needs.